-COMPLIANCE CHECKLIST FOR MEETINGS SUBJECT TO THE MARYLAND OPEN MEETINGS ACT \
+COMPLIANCE CHECKLIST FOR MEETINGS SUBJECT TO THE MARYLAND OPEN MEETINGS ACT

-Na me o of public body Executive Appointments Date of Meeting: November 15, 2017 1.
+Na ame o of public body Executive Appointments Date of Meeting: December 4, 2018 1.
 Did you give ' 'reasonable advance notice'' a and keep a copy or scre enshot?
-2. ✓ Did you make an agenda available when notice was posted, or, if not yet determined, as soon as practicable, but at least 24 hours before the meeting?
+2. ✓ Did you make an agenda available when notice was posted, or, if not yet determined as soon as practicable, but at least 24 hours before the meeting?
 3. Did you make arrangements for the public t to attend?
 4. Is someone prepared to keep minutes in writing or, otherwise, to run the equipment for minutes in the form of live and archived video or audio streaming?
-5. N/A If part of this meeting might be closed to the e public, have you first : are that the public body design ff.
-10/1/17) nated a member to take e training in the Made su the 14 " are that the topic to be discuss exceptions" that allow the clo ed falls entirely within osed session? (see over one or more of for the list) Given n so that t otice of the open meeting to be he presiding officer can hold be held right before the the required public vot closed session, e to close? designa attend, 1 ure that the initial open meted to take training in the Acrade sure that the public body at the open meeting and key t, and, if a designated y is ready to complete member cannot this compliance required d the presiding officer to placed disclosures? (for a modeww.marylandattorneygeneral aspx) lel form with instru ictions, go to d the presiding officer to limons and topics cited on the wr Arrange d for closed-session minutes to be kept and adopted as sealed? informa d someone in the closed sest tion that must be disclosed in list, see the model closing sta the minutes of the next of each item of open meeting? disclose eeting recessed to hold a close, in the minutes of the next of present, and subjects discussed. pen meeting, the date, t on, arranged to ime, and place, 6.
-Have you arra online if pract nged for the preparation, the a icable, of minutes of the open adoption as soon as pra acticable, and posting mmaries of any prior that hold closed meetings on or after 10/1/2017, when a member designated for training cannot attend the initial open meeting.
+5. N/A If part of this i meeting might be closed to the e public, have you first ·• are that the public body design ff.
+10/1/17) nated a member to take e training in the Made su the 14 " are that the topic to be discuss exceptions" that allow the clo ed falls entirely within osed session? (see over one or more of for the list) Given no so that t otice of the open meeting to be he presiding officer can hold be held right before the the required public vot closed session, e to close? designat attend, 1 ure that the initial open meted to take training in the Acrade sure that the public body at the open meeting and key t, and, if a designated y is ready to complete t member cannot this compliance required d the presiding officer to placed disclosures? (for a modeww.marylandattorneygeneral aspx) lel form with instru ections, go to d the presiding officer to limons and topics cited on the wr Arrange d for closed-session minutes to be kept and adopted as sealed? informa d someone in the closed sest tion that must be disclosed in list, see the model closing sta the minutes of the next of each item of open meeting? disclose eeting recessed to hold a close, in the minutes of the next of present, and subjects discussed pen meeting, the date, t on, arranged to ime, and place, 6.
+Have you arra online if pract nged for the preparation, the a icable, of minutes of the open adoption as soon as pra acticable, and posting mmaries of any prior closed sessions, and this form (when required), completed on this side?

+This checklist is designed for general use as well as for use at open meetings of public bodies that hold closed meetings on or after 10/1/2017, when a member designated for training cannot attend the initial open meeting.
 See GP § 3-213(d).
-Like the earlier checklists, this checklist gives general guidance, does not guarantee "compliance" with every provision of the Open Meetings Act, and will be revised occasionally.
+Like the earlier checklists, this checklist gives general guidance, does not guarantee "compliance" with every provision of the Open

-\This checklist is designed for general use as well as for use at open meetings of public bodies that hold closed meetings on or after 10/1/2017, when a member designated for training cannot